Kingpin is a 1996 Slapstick comedy made by the Farrelly Brothers.

 - Breast Attack: Roy does this after Claudia hits him between the legs.

-- The Cameo: Roger Clemens and John Popper.
+- The Cameo: Roger Clemens and John Popper (who turns up with his band Blues Traveler during the Dance Party Ending).
 In addition, professional bowlers Parker Bohn III, Randy Pedersen and Mark Roth appear as opponents that Roy defeats on his way to the final match in Reno against McCracken.

 - The Casanova: Ernie McCracken again, as he sponsors many fatherless boys in order to get with their single mothers, and is questioned by a reporter about his purported illegitimate child.